SKYZE395/Intel-unnati-2024-Simple-LLM-inference/README.md

 1) Run the test.ipynb
 2) Start the gradio server at the end of the notebook
 3) Enter prompt and get output

+The report is Intel unnati industrial training report.pptx Demo video size is more than the allowed size to upload files thus the link is provided to the google drive to view it publicly.